elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 with either our sales department or our support.
 This is a known limitation, but may change in the future.

 Since Elastx Private Kubernetes 2.0 we offer auto scaling of workload nodes.
 This is based on resource requests meaning it relies on setting realistc requests on your workload.
-All configuration is currently a manual process involving contact with either our sales department or our support.
+Configuring auto-scaling options is currently a manual process involving contact with either our sales department or our support.

 ### Optional features